 Costa Rica's Minister of Finance, Edgar Ayales, meeting with OECD Secretary-General Angel Gurria, noted that: "The ratification of this Convention is another milestone in Costa Rica's longstanding commitment towards tax transparency.
 Through the application of this Convention and recent amendments to our domestic legislation, we look forward to contributing in the cross-border fight against tax evasion."

-In Costa Rica the taxation of individuals is based on the principle of territoriality, meaning that all personal income which has a foreign source is tax exempt.
-Only that proportion of revenue earned by an individual within Costa Rica is subject to an assessment by the tax authorities.
-However, this may change if the Costa Rican legislature manages to pass the long awaited fiscal reform package.
+Traditionally, in Costa Rica the taxation of individuals is based on the principle of territoriality, meaning that all personal income which has a foreign source is tax exempt.
+Under the existing system, only that proportion of revenue earned by an individual within Costa Rica is subject to an assessment by the tax authorities.
+This may soon change under legislation published by the Government in 2015.

 The principle of territoriality is perhaps the most significant aspect of the country's fiscal regime.
 Costa Rica does not discriminate between the taxes payable by residents and non-residents.
 The main taxes affecting an individual are income tax, employee social insurance, withholding taxes, capital transfer tax and selective consumption tax.
 There are relatively minor municipal taxes, and there is a tax on vehicles.

 Income tax is levied on both employment source income and non-employment source income.
 While residents and non-residents pay the same income tax on employment source income there is a slight distinction between how a resident and a non-resident are assessed on their non-employment source income, but the distinction is driven by pragmatic considerations and is not discriminatory.